faiselcj/DevOps/git_qa.md

-what is difference between waterfall and agile
+1 .what is difference between waterfall and agile

 Waterfall Model	Agile Model
 waterfall -Sequential — project moves step by step (requirement → design → development → testing → deployment). agile - Iterative and incremental — project is divided into small parts (sprints).

-what is devops
+2. what is devops

 DevOps is a set of practices, tools, and a cultural philosophy that automate and integrate the processes between software development and IT teams.

-devops lifecycle
+3. devops lifecycle

 The DevOps lifecycle includes 7 key stages: